JuliaGast/JuliaGast.github.io/_pages/about.md

 ### ![alt text](image-10.png)![alt text](image-9.png) Comparing Apples and Oranges?
 On the Evaluation of Methods for Temporal Knowledge Graph Forecasting @ ECML PKDD 2023
 * Our Paper *Comparing Apples and Oranges?
 On the Evaluation of Methods for Temporal Knowledge Graph Forecasting* was accepted at ECML PKDD 2023.
-* Authos: Julia Gastinger, Timo Sztyler, Lokesh Sharma, Anett Schuelke, Heiner Stuckenschmidt
+* Authors: Julia Gastinger, Timo Sztyler, Lokesh Sharma, Anett Schuelke, Heiner Stuckenschmidt
 * In this work we focus on the evaluation of TKG Forecasting models: we highlight existing issues, propose a unified evaluation protocol, and apply it to re-evaluate state-of-the-art models.
 * [Paper](https://github.com/JuliaGast/JuliaGast.github.io/blob/master/files/gastinger_evaluation_paper_TKG.pdf), [Code](https://github.com/nec-research/TKG-Forecasting-Evaluation), [Supplementary Material](https://github.com/nec-research/TKG-Forecasting-Evaluation/blob/main/paper_supplementary_material.pdf)